lshprung/terminal-media-launcher/docs/tml-config.md

 - **autoAlias** *on/off*

-`autoAlias` will attempt to automatically give entries more human-readable names based on their filename by:
+`autoAlias` will attempt to automatically give entries more human-readable names by:

 1. Removing any characters inside parenthesis (including parenthesis)
 2. Replacing '-' and '\_' with a space character